 area, including the Air and Space Museum.
 The air conditioning feels great

 inside the museum.
-Though Gene had visited here years before, we are
+Though Gene had visited here years before, both he and I are

 impressed with the number and variety of original vintage machines and associated

 pieces of aviation history.
 In an area devoted to 30's and 40's era technology,

 I spot the Howard Hughes plane recently depicted in the movie Aviator, and Gene

 and I quickly move closer to examine every square inch of it.
 We are mes-